+61 400 173 900 info@megmongolia.com

 Accommodation:

-Once you are in the countryside exploring Mongolia it is our preference to stay with local nomadic family Ger camps.
-Gers will be shared by 4-5 people (only your group) when we stay with a local family ger camps.
+Once you are in the countryside exploring Mongolia it is our preference to stay with local nomadic families if they have an extra Ger.
+Gers will be shared by 4-5 people (only travellers) when we stay with a local family.
 As a Mongolian company we prefer to support these families financially, and help support their livelihood.
 We are sure this resonates with our travelers who enjoy engaging with their culture and way of life on the steppe.
 As well as directly supporting local herders, you can experience this rich traditional way of life first hand.
-Some families expanded their ger camp and built Western style amenities.
-On this tour you will have some nights of shower.
+Also, given the remoteness, western style comforts may not be available.

 Western style and luxury options are available in some parts of Mongolia in the form of Tourist ger camps.
 Ger camps have comfortable beds, hot showers and western style amenities.
 These are not included in the price quoted in this itinerary.
 However, if you think that you would prefer to have access to these western style comforts then please let us know and we can adjust the quote for your itinerary.